spraakbanken/multiged-2023/README.md

 Two new datasets are introduced in this shared task: one for Swedish (based on SweLL-gold corpus) and another for English (based on REALEC corpus). **--Any others that are new?**

 The data is organized in tab-separated columns, with one token per line; each sentence is separated by an empty line.
 The first column contains the tokens, the second column contains the grammatical error label (c or i).
-Note that speech marks are escaped like this: `\"`.
+Note that speech/quotation marks are escaped like this: `\"`.

 You are welcome to use the provided datasets across languages and mix them as you see fit **(any better way of saying that?)**